Top 9 Bass Guitar Amplifiers – The Elite From All Classes And Segments

 On top of it all, it comes at a price that's just too good to ignore.
 In the standard Vox nature, they've also included a built-in overdrive section that allows you to spice things up when necessary.

-However, let’s not be harsh on combos.
-Unless you are regularly performing to a large audience, you probably won’t need the power most big bass heads offer (although some combos can certainly provide stage-worthy output – just look at the Hartke HD500 on our chart).
-Having the head and speaker in one box is also incredibly convenient, while combos tend to work out a lot cheaper than heads – you can buy a great bass amp for under $300.
+Having the head and speaker in one box is also incredibly convenient, while combos tend to work out a lot cheaper than heads.
+In fact, you can buy a great bass combo for under $300.
 Plus, you don’t need to factor in the cost of buying a separate cabinet.
 So, combos will be the smart choice for many bassists.